A Guide to Probate for Senior Citizens and Their Families

 What is Probate?

-Probate is the legal procedure that handles a person’s belongings after after they pass away.
-It involves validating the deceased person’s will (if one exists), identifying and appraising their assets, paying off debts and taxes, and distributing the remaining assets to the beneficiaries.
-The court ensures that this process is carried out correctly and fairly.
+Probate is the legal process of managing a person’s estate after they pass away.
+The process involves validating the deceased person’s will (if one exists), identifying and appraising their assets, paying outstanding debts and taxes, and distributing the remaining assets to beneficiaries.
+The court oversees probate to ensure everything is handled fairly and according to the law.

 When Does Probate Happen?

-Probate typically occurs when someone passes away with assets that need to be distributed according to a will or state law.
-While some assets can bypass probate, such as jointly owned property or assets held in a living trust, many estates do go through this process.
+Probate occurs when someone passes away with assets that need to be distributed according to a will or state law.
+Some assets, like jointly owned property or those held in a living trust, can bypass probate.
+However, many estates still go through this process.

 The Probate Process